Internet in Vietnam: NetNam

 That same year, IOIT and Dr. Hurle collaborated with Canada's International Development Research Center to developed a different network called NetNam which was focused on providing connectivity to NGOs and a growing Vietnamese client base.
 Dr. Hurle and Tran were particularly instrumental in the development of NetNam, setting up the technological base of the network and securing the .vn domain code within the IANA DNS registry.
 At the time, the .vn domain code has been fully located within ANU's jurisdiction.
 By 1996, NetNam has had had hundreds of users consisting of academic institutions as well as NGOs.

 Nationalization

 The watershed moment for Vietnam's internet history came on November 19, 1997, when Vietnam officially launched internet service after the government established a National Internet Coordinating Committee and made Vietnam Data Communication Company (VDC), a state-owned subsidiary of Vietnam Post and Telecommunication Group (VNPT), the first licensed Internet Access Provider.
 After the establishment of VDC, ANU eventually transferred its ownership of the .vn domain name to VNPT.
-By the decade's end, internet users exceeded 100,000, representing an milestone in the development of the internet within the country.
+By the decade's end, internet users exceeded 100,000, representing a milestone in the development of the internet within the country.

 Infrastructure

-With official internet services launched, the next decade saw a sharp focus on scaling infrastructure to meet the needs of a connected and increasingly digital society.
-Currently, about 60% of Vietnam's internet traffic is through the Asia-America Gateway cable.
-A larger Asia Pacific Gateway cable was deployed in 2016.
-A table showcasing the development of the internet's capacity is displayed below: